Straight to the Point

 In culinary school, Callebaut's 33.6% was my gateway to milk chocolate, which I had once scoffed at with all the sanctimony of a newly minted food snob. ("Milk chocolate?
 Oh.
 My word, haven't touched the stuff since I was five!")
 Mercifully, I got over myself and learned to appreciate what different types of chocolate have to offer in flavor, melting point, and richness, and the versatility of this milk chocolate is a great jumping-off point if you're still warming up to the idea.
 It's easy to find in large, shrink-wrapped chunks at supermarkets like Whole Foods and The Fresh Market, and it can also be ordered as callets (drops) in bulk online; the latter is simply a convenient, no-chop incarnation that's formulated the exact same way.

-Callebaut is easy to temper (a skill you can master with Kenji's excellent guide), so it's a tasty yet affordable option for any of the classic candy bars in my cookbook, such as homemade Reese's Cups and Crunch bars.
+Callebaut is easy to temper (a skill you can master with Kenji's excellent tempering guide), so it's a tasty yet affordable option for any of the classic candy bars in my cookbook at Amazon, such as homemade Reese's Cups and Crunch bars.
 But its sweet, nutty notes are just as welcome in bold and bitter desserts, like these double-chocolate cookies.

 I first picked up this fair-trade milk chocolate at an organic supermarket in Brooklyn, so it wasn't until I spotted it at a wine shop in Kentucky that I realized it wasn't a local specialty.
 At 36% cocoa solids, Jelina's Au Lait milk chocolate has a rich mouthfeel and balanced sweetness, with a profile that's a little brighter than the mellow earthiness that characterizes most milk chocolates.
 I dig it in fruitier applications, like chocolate cherry muffins or orange chocolate cookies, but its creaminess is well suited to leaner scenarios, such as homemade digestive biscuits or chocolate-covered pretzels.